raol/raol.github.io/_posts/2014-07-21-machine-learning-in-azure.md

 By the way, you can play a little with the added data and visualize them to view relationship between features and labels.
 To do it, point mouse to the output port of the _Dataset_ task, click it and in the drop-down menu choose visualize.
-You can click columns to add them to the plot and in the top of the view, if `compare to` is filled in, relations between columns is displayed.
+You can click columns to add them to the plot and in the top of the view, if `compare to` is filled in, relation between columns is displayed.

 ![create-dataset](/assets/images/azure_ml/visualize.png)